plasma-umass/sheriff/README.md

 ### Citing Sheriff ###

-If you use sheriff, we would appreciate hearing about it.
+If you use Sheriff, we would appreciate hearing about it.
 To cite Sheriff, please refer to the following paper, included as [`sheriff-oopsla2011.pdf`](https://github.com/plasma-umass/sheriff/blob/master/sheriff-oopsla2011.pdf?raw=true).